PsychoTurkey/frans-rpg/README.md

 Things that really should be changed:
 - Make player ids telegram ids instead of their names
 - Make the random NPC choice bigger when a location's level >= 95
+- Marriage
+- Generate and send image of the map